ConnectedLib/connectedlib10/modules/communitymapping/section-3-1.md

 <br>
 <div class="explanatory">
   <span class="box-title">GETTING THE COMMUNITY INVOLVED</span>
   <p>Adding more people to your mapping project makes it more complex, but there is a great deal of value in adding more community voices.
-Check out <a href="http://ctb.ku.edu/en/table-of-contents/evaluate/evaluation/intervention-research/main">Community-Based Participatory Research</a> (part of the Community Toolbox) to learn more.</p>
+Check out <a href="http://ctb.ku.edu/en/table-of-contents/evaluate/evaluation/intervention-research/main" target="_blank">Community-Based Participatory Research</a> (part of the Community Toolbox) to learn more.</p>
 </div>
 <br>
 <br>